Kumano Kodo Travel Guide: UNESCO World Heritage pilgrimage route, location, and must-see highlights

 Which route do we recommend?
 Five routes connecting the Kumano Sanzan

-The Kumano Kodo surrounding the Kumano Sanzan that we introduced is divided into five main routes.
-Let’s take a look at the characteristics of each.
+The Kumano Kodo routes around the Kumano Sanzan are commonly grouped into five main trails.
+Below are the key features of each.

-Choose a route to visit based on your physical strength and the scenery you want to see.
+Choose the route that best matches your fitness level and the scenery you want to enjoy.

 Recommended Accommodations along the Kumano Kodo